cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 > **Note**: 2d cuboids are not supported

+### Tracks

+Tracks are split into separate shapes and compared on the per-frame basis with other tracks and shapes.

 ## Quality Analytics

 > **Note**: quality analytics is a paid feature.
 Please check how to get access to this